About Butterfly Photo Galleries

-* Some images are not of the quality that I would normally show, but are still useful in
+* Some images are not of the quality that I would choose to show, but are still useful in

 identifying the species.
 They will be replaced as better images become available.

-* This website is under constant improvement, and will continue to show more species and information as I am able to photograph, identify and learn more about them.
+* This website is under constant improvement, and will continue to show more species and information as I am able to photograph, identify and educate myself about them.

-When looking at the butterfly pages by species, remember that by left clicking on the latin species name, at the top of the page, in the right corner, under the specie name, you will be taken to a master Home Ranges page, showing individual home range maps for each species.
+When looking at the butterfly pages by species, remember that by left clicking on the latin species name, at the top of the page, in the right corner, to the left of the specie name, you will be taken to a master Home Ranges page, showing home range maps for each species.

-At the bottom of the butterfly by specie page, on the right hand side you will also find a home range map.
+Below the butterfly image on the butterfly by specie page, on the right hand side you will also find a home range map.
 Clicking on this map will take you to the master Home Range page.

-When on the master Home Range page, clicking on the World Map text on the top of the page, in the left corner, will bring you to the comprehensive World Map.
+When on the master Home Range page, clicking on the World Map text on the top of the page, in the left corner, will bring you to the comprehensive World Map by country.

-Clicking on any map in the master Home Range page, will bring you to an enlarged version of that map.
-Clicking on the "Go to link" button will bring you back to the butterfly specie page.
+Clicking on any map in the master Home Range page will bring you to an enlarged version of that map.
+Clicking on the "Go to link" button will bring you back to the specie page.